YofarDev/Rizz-Againt-The-Machine/README.md

 # Rizz Againt The Machine

 A small game based on LLMs.
 [Play it for free](https://rizzatm.web.app/).

-Earn or lose points based on your rizz (points are arbitrarily assigned by the LLM).
+Earn or lose points based on your rizz (points are arbitrarily assigned by the LLM, so I don't think it's esport ready).